Jammeren2/Jammeren2/README.md

 I mostly work with REST APIs, primarily in Python, including websites using Flask.<br>
 I can set up Linux servers (I have my own server running Debian), work with certificates, domains, subdomains, and protocols like SSH and RDP, and I have a good understanding of network configuration.<br>
 I work with Docker.<br>
-Apart from programming, I'm interested in Arduino.<br>
+Apart from programming, I'm interested in Arduino and 3D printing.<br>
 Currently, I'm learning React, writing and studying function and UI tests, and practicing with Vue.<br>
 I know the basics of mobile app development, but I'm still in the learning phase.<br>